Tools Support

 Packing ListExporterCustoms, shipping lineSame day

-Bill of Lading (B/L)Shipping line / Freight forwarderTitle of goods, customs clearance at destination1-3 days after vessel departure
+Bill of Lading (B/L)Shipping line / Freight forwarderTitle of goods, customs clearance on arrival1-3 days after vessel departure

-Certificate of QualityAccredited lab / ExporterBuyer verification, specialty coffee grading3-7 business days
+Certificate of QualityApproved lab / ExporterBuyer checks, specialty coffee grading3-7 business days

-Fumigation CertificateLicensed fumigation companyRequired by some destinations (EU, Japan, Australia)1-2 business days
+Fumigation CertificateLicensed fumigation companyNeeded for some markets (EU, Japan, Australia)1-2 business days

 FDA Prior NoticeFDA (US only)All food imports to the United StatesMust be filed 15 days before arrival